 - Titan Tire

-Speak With a Phoenix Tire Defect Attorney Near You
+Speak With a Scottsdale Tire Defect Attorney Near You

 We are a tire defect law office located in Scottsdale, Arizona.
-At Amar Esq.
-PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
+We focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
 Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.
 Feel free to contact us to schedule a free consultation.

 If you were seriously injured or someone you loved died due to a tire blowout or tire failure, you may need immediate representation.
 Delay can hurt your case.
 It is crucial to examine the tire and the vehicle as soon as possible after the accident; especially before the tire is thrown away.
 The tire needs to be preserved so it can be inspected.
 The police, repair company, junkyard, or anyone who has the tire, should be told to keep it and not throw it out.

-For help obtaining compensation for your physical pain, emotional suffering, medical bills, lost income, disfigurement, or the death of a family member, please feel free to contact our Scottsdale tire defect attorney at Amar Esq.
-PLLC.
+For help obtaining compensation for your physical pain, emotional suffering, medical bills, lost income, disfigurement, or the death of a family member, please contact our office to schedule a free consultation with a Scottsdale tire defect attorney.
 Our law firm focuses on providing effective and dedicated attention to our clients.
 We are a litigation law firm that has the clients best interest in mind, always.
-Please call 480.802.8232 or complete our contact form.
+To request a free consultation call 480-802-8232.
 We take tire defect cases on a contingency fee basis.